GuanceCloud/guance-docs/docs/en/logs/backup.md

 ## Overview

-Guance basic log is stored for up to 60 days.
-If you need to store and view for a longer time, it needs to be backed up.
-Log backups are supported in two ways:

-- Backup to Guance: Support backup log storage for up to 720 days, we support 180d / 360d / 720d three options to choose.
+After log backup rules is created, the local log would be uploaded (copied) to the backup space in real time to form a log backup.
+Based on the log backup feature, you can restore data to any point in time during the backup retention time.<br/> This article describes how to back up logs to Guance for viewing and analysis.<br/>

+Log backups are supported in two ways:<br/><br/>
+- Backup to Guance: The maximum storage time of Guance basic log is 60 days, and the maximum storage time of backup log is 720 days.
+See the doc [Data Storage Policy](../billing/billing-method/data-storage.md) for more info.
-- Backup to external storage: Support for backing up logs to Alibaba Cloud OSS, see [Best Practices for Backing Up Log Data to OSS](../best-practices/partner/log-backup-to-oss-by-func.md) for detailed operations.
+- Backup to external storage: You can back up logs to Alibaba Cloud OSS, see the doc [Best Practices for Backing Up Log Data to OSS](../best-practices/partner/log-backup-to-oss-by-func.md) for more info.

-## Backup to Guance
+## Setup

 ### Create Rules